 For reconstruction and relocation activities, the homeowner must agree to own the home and use it as their primary residence for a period of 5 years after reconstruction or successful relocation, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, 32 LPRA Ap.
 V, R.35.4 (Entry of Judgement by Confession).
 Additionally, for relocation activities, the homeowner and PRDOH will execute a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.
 The latter is a unit of the Puerto Rico Department of Justice.
-If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property during the affordability period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule as established by the Program in the Applicant's Grant Agreement.
+If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons, or otherwise alienates the property during the affordability period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule as established by the Program in the Applicant's Grant Agreement.

-For repair activities only, the ownership and occupancy compliance period will be three (3) years as secured through a Sworn Grant Agreement in compliance with the above-mentioned Rule 35.4, supra.
-If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property within the first three (3) years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
-Further information about program award requirements, occupancy and residency periods, ongoing monitoring during compliance periods, and/or applicant responsibilities related to acceptance of an R3 Program award can be found in the R3 Program Guidelines, available at www.cdbg-dr.pr.gov.
+For repair activities only, the ownership and occupancy compliance period will be three (3) years as secured through a Grant Agreement.
+If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons, or otherwise alienates the property within the first three (3) years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+Further information about program award requirements, occupancy and residency periods, ongoing monitoring during compliance periods, and/or applicant responsibilities related to acceptance of an R3 Program award can be found in the R3 Program Guidelines, available at https://cdbg-dr.pr.gov/en/.